Program Coordinator: Cara Kronen, email@example.com

 BMCC is committed to students’ long-term success and will help you explore professional opportunities.
 Undecided?
 No problem.
 The college offers Career Coach for salary and employment information, job postings and a self-discovery assessment to help students find their academic and career paths.
 Visit Career Express to make an appointment with an advisor, search for jobs or sign-up for professional development activities with the Center for Career Development.
 Students can also visit the Office of Internships and Experiential Learning to gain real world experience in preparation for a four-year degree and beyond.
 These opportunities are available to help BMCC students build a foundation for future success.

 Our Secondary Education Program has an articulation agreement with Lehman College within CUNY.
+Our SED-Math program articulates to NYC Tech.
+Transfer options for SES (Social Studies) includes Hunter College.
 Upon completion of the program requirements in either SEM, SEB, SEC or the SEP major, an Associate of Science (A.S.) in Secondary Education degree is awarded.

 Note for Non-Majors and Liberal Arts Majors: